SafeFeed and the apps you're probably already using

 YouTube Kids runs an automated content filter plus a recommendation algorithm.
 You set an age tier and your kid browses inside that.
 The algorithm decides what's "kid-appropriate" — and over the years there have been plenty of articles, lawsuits, and angry Reddit threads about videos that slipped through the filter and ended up in front of toddlers.

 You can use both.
-A lot of parents do — SafeFeed during homework time or quiet time, YouTube Kids when you're letting them browse.
+SafeFeed during homework or quiet time, YouTube Kids when you're letting them browse.
 SafeFeed isn't trying to be an "explore and discover" app and it'd be weird if it tried.

 SafeFeed and Qustodio